What is BPH?

 Preservation of sexual function

 The majority of commercial insurance plans cover UroLift®.
 After contacting us, we will check with your insurance to confirm if it is covered for you, and get you back to doing the activities you love.

-Dr. Lance Marr has been designated as the first UroLift® Center of Excellence in the Pacific Northwest.
-The designation recognizes that Dr. Marr has achieved a high level of training and experience with the UroLift System and demonstrated a commitment to exemplary care for men suffering from symptoms associated with Benign Prostatic Hyperplasia or BPH.
+Dr. Lance Marr and Dr. Sajal Dutta have been designated as UroLift® Centers of Excellence in the Pacific Northwest.
+The designation recognizes that Dr. Marr and Dr. Dutta have achieved a high level of training and experience with the UroLift System and demonstrated a commitment to exemplary care for men suffering from symptoms associated with Benign Prostatic Hyperplasia or BPH.